JuergenSchwertl/AzureSphereSamples/README.md

 which uses the same [Nordic Semiconductor nRF52 Development Kit](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52-DK).

 ## Lab #7: Connecting an I2C sensor (Bosch BME280) and send telemetry to Azure IoT Central
-For the next lab we'll need [this repo](https://github.com/JuergenSchwertl/AzureSphereSamples) cloned.
+For the next lab we'll need [this AzureSphereSamples repo](https://github.com/JuergenSchwertl/AzureSphereSamples) cloned.
 Please follow the steps as outlined in [Mt3620DirectDHT.pdf](https://github.com/JuergenSchwertl/AzureSphereSamples/blob/master/Mt3620DirectDHT/MT3620DirectDHT.pdf) to connect the DHT sensor and send telemetry data.
 It also contains hints to extend the ePoll event_data_t structure to enable event context handling.